 Example:

-const info = await device.getDeviceInfo()
+const info = await worker.getDeviceInfo()

 console.log('Device model:', info.deviceModel) // "iPhone 14 Pro"